-In this article, we discuss nine common causes of pain in the right side of the neck, as well as treatment options and when to see a doctor.
+In this article, we discuss nine common causes of pain in the right side of the neck, treatment options, and when to contact a doctor.

 Some of the most common causes of pain in the right side of the neck include the following: